(by primary theme)

-TOWF is currently in its ninth grant year with JCADA.
-This two year proposal for $30,000 each year would launch AWARE Training Modules for educators and other professionals working with youth, which was piloted through a TOWF grant in FY16, and a one-time grant of $20,000 to enter into a strategic communications planning effort for AWARE.
+The AWARE program teaches young people to recognize and avoid unhealthy relationships.
+This grant includes two year funding of $30,000 per year to launch AWARE Training Modules for educators and other professionals and a one-time grant of $20,000 to enter into a strategic communications planning effort for AWARE.
 AWARE uses interactive models to create an open environment for discussion while teaching young people, parents and educators the signs of unhealthy relationships and the tools to help themselves or friends.
-AWARE’s experiential learning workshops include It’s Not Love©, a research-validated curriculum for 8th grade through college age students and #healthyfriendships, a curriculum designed for 6th grade and 7th grade students.
-During the pilot phase, JCADA realized a key piece was missing in this project: they need a strategic communications plan focused on branding and marketing of AWARE and these training modules, specifically.
+Grantee for nine years.

 Tahel Crisis Center for Religious Women and Children (Israel) – $15,000

 Educating and Empowering Women Religious Community Leaders in Zefat educates and empowers Orthodox women community leaders, who are trained in the areas of domestic violence and sexual abuse of women and children, and encourages them to implement Tahel’s safety policies and prevention workshops and programs in schools and synagogues.
 This program aims to increase the willingness of abused women to seek help and counters the tendency for secrecy and covering up in the ultra-Orthodox community.
 First year grantee.